Stanley-Okwii/Tabbed-login/README.md

 ## Features
 - Use this widget to enable **local users** to login from any page in your Mendix application
-- This widget can also be used to create **local users** accounts directly into your Mendix application
+- This widget can also be used to create **local users** account directly into your Mendix application using the sign up tab.
-- A link to open a 'Forgot my password' page
+- A 'Forgot password' tab that retrieves the account associated with a specific email.

 ## Limitations
 - Input credentials are authenticated with user credentials available in System.User entity(local accounts).
 Logging in with Mendix SSO account credentials, using this widget, will not result in being logged in.